mgc-00/voice-chatbot-python/README.md

 ## Features

-- Speech-to-text input using speech recognition
+- Speech-to-text input using SpeechRecognition
-- Text-to-speech output for spoken responses
+- Text-to-speech output using pyttsx3
 - Conversational response generation using DialoGPT
 - Simple Python-based architecture for experimentation and extension